-After retirement I backpacked many countries for 4 years and then moved to Oaxaca Mexico June 2006.
+After retirement in 2002 I backpacked many countries for 4 years and then moved to Oaxaca Mexico June 2006.
 Regularly visit sons in Hong Kong, Thailand and Las Vegas.
 Recently completed a 6 month RTW trip to the U.S, Thailand, Oman and Turkey ending in Oaxaca in April 2013.
 Returned to Oregon, Thailand, Hong Kong and Las Vegas Nov 2013 to Mar 2014.
 October 2015 to Feb 2016 Las Vegas, Oregon, Hong Kong and Thailand.

 Exquisite.
 Clearest expression of an experience in meditation I’ve ever heard.
 In…and out again in the space between the Nameless and the Named.
 The inner silence and love sticks to you more and more each time.

 Ultimate freedom is on the inside…not the outside.
 But everyone, if they want it, has to figure that out for themselves in their own time.
 Sometimes it takes a lifetime.
 Sometimes it never happens.

 But as Pico Iyer says: It takes courage, of course, to step out of the fray, as it takes courage to do anything that’s necessary, whether tending to a loved one on her deathbed or turning away from that sugarcoated doughnut.